jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--model-type gbm`

 **Technical details**: Model selection should align with your data characteristics and interpretation needs.
-Linear models offer better interpretability, while tree-based models often provide higher accuracy for complex relationships.
+The implementation includes pre-configured parameter settings for each model type that work well across a range of forecasting problems.
+For regularized models (ridge, lasso, elasticnet), the pipeline automatically handles standardization of features.
+For tree-based models (randomforest, gbm), the pipeline extracts and visualizes feature importance.
+The implementation includes appropriate error handling for each model type and detailed logging of model parameters and performance metrics.

 ### `--test-size`
 Determines what proportion of data to reserve for the final model evaluation.
 This data is not used during model training.